morningspace/cp4waiops-gitops/docs/deploy-cp4waiops-and-robotshop.md

 ## Demo: Log Anomaly Detection

-### Define dynamic template to create resource groups for each service in robot-shop
+### Define dynamic template to create resource groups for each service in Robot Shop

 - From the main navigation, click `Application management`.
 - From the Application management page, launch the template manager by clicking the rightmost icon `Group templates` in the upper right side corner.
 The page for creating an template is displayed.